RMI-PACTA/workflow.aggregate.loanbooks/README.md

   - Case description: Multiple business operations are in the PACTA scope and are in energy-related sectors (Oil & Gas, Coal, power).

   - Outcome: Loans are to be split based on a common primary energy production unit (tons of oil equivalent).

+   **Rule 2c)**

+  - Case description: Multiple business operations are in the PACTA scope and are found both in in energy-related sectors (Oil & Gas, Coal, power) and non-energy related sectors.

+  - Outcome: Loans are to be split evenly by the number of sectors.
+For the energy sectors, the remaining share after evenly splitting the loan is then allocated based on a common primary energy production unit (tons of oil equivalent).

 ## Methodological note: Sector split for energy companies